ansible/awx-ee/README.md

-# AWX EE
+# AWX custom Execution Environment - default

-An Ansible Execution Environment for AWX project.
+An Ansible execution environment for a private AWX - default set.
+This repo got forked from the ansible/awx-ee repo.

-## Regenerating the build context with podman:
+## Regenerating the build context with podman

 ```bash
 $ tox -epodman
 ```

-## Regenerating the build context with docker:
+## Regenerating the build context with docker

 ```bash
 $ tox -edocker